ni/measurement-plugin-integration-example-python/README.md

 python-sequencer /path/to/sequence/directory
 ```

-- **/path/to/sequence/directory**: The path to the directory where the generated clients and sequence files will be stored.
+- **/path/to/sequence/directory**: Specify the path to the directory where the generated clients and sequence files will be stored.
 Ensure that the directory exists and has write permissions.

 ### Step 3: Creating clients

 When you run the command:

-1. The tool will find all available measurement services.
+1. The tool will find all the registered measurement plug-ins.
-2. It will create a client for each service in the specified directory.
+2. It will create a client for each measurement plug-in in the specified directory.
-3. Generate a `sequence.py` file, which includes a start-up sequence code for the created clients.
+3. It then creates a `sequence.py` file that contains the startup sequence code for the generated clients.

 ### Step 4: Generated Sequence File

-After client creation, the tool generates a `sequence.py` file with the following:
+The generated `sequence.py` file contains the following:

-- `pin_map_methods`: A list of methods related to the client's pinmap.
+- `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins, which users can update by modifying the `pin_map_path` variable.
 - A loop that registers the pinmap for each method.

-Users can modify this file to define their own sequences for the generated clients.
+**Note:** Users can modify this file to define their own sequences for the generated clients.

 ### Step 5: Logging Setup

-- To ensure logging functionality across all modules, a custom logging package (`sequence_logger`) has been provided as a package.
+- A custom logger (`sequence_logger`) is provided as a package to log the execution results of the sequence.
 - Make sure to install this logging package in your sequence directory by using

  ```bash
  pip install /path/to/sequence_logger-x.x.x-py3-none-any.whl
  ```

-- This enables the `sequence-logger` to be imported and utilize the logging capabilities correctly.
 - Once installed, the logging package will initialize the logging configuration for the script, helping capture logs from various operations throughout the sequence.

 ```text